dgomez12/GomezConstruction/README.md

 # GomezConstruction

-Site developed for Gomez Construction to help their share and grow their business.
+Site developed for Gomez Construction to help them share and grow their business.
 Check it out at https://gomezconstructionatl.com

 ## Technologies used